 My start in rabbits is probably not unique.
 It was Easter, 1989, when a neighbor called to tell me to bring my daughter down to see her because she had an Easter bunny for her.
-I was thinking about a stuffed rabbit or chocolate bunny.
-When we got there it was a little gray rabbit in the flesh.[American Chinchilla] We brought the rabbit home.
+I was thinking about a stuffed rabbit or chocolate bunny. when we got there it was a little gray rabbit in the flesh.[American Chinchilla]' We brought the rabbit home.
 My wife was sure surprised!
 We found a milk crate and put the bunny in it and put another milk crate on top of it.
 Off to the library we went and borrowed an ancient book on rabbits; the only one our library had!
 The book said to build the cage 2ft by 4ft.
 So I did.
 That cage was later partitioned into two cages.

 After we got the first rabbit and some knowledge we began to get more.
 We met a wonderful rabbit breeder who introduced us to red Satins.
 She sent us to Brian Sawchuk, a well known Satin breeder in our area.
 Brian sold my daughter an excellent young three month old red Satin doe.
 When it was five months old my daughter entered it in our county fair where the rabbit won best of breed.
-Our rabbitry has grown now from the humble beginning into Crescent Valley Rabbitry.
+Our rabbitry has grown since then from the humble beginning into Crescent Valley Rabbitry.

 Later on I started to get more rabbits.
 I bought more reds and whites from Brian.
-I want to say that in the begining when I was the "new kid in town" Brian was always ready to share his knowledge with me.
+I want to say that in the beginning when I was the "new kid in town" Brian was always ready to share his knowledge with me.
 He came to my house and taught me how to cull my rabbits, showing me what to look for in type, color and fur.
-I appreciate all of Brian's help who was always there when I needed it most.
+I appreciate all of Brian's help, he was always there when I needed it most.
 For you professional breeders out there remember when you see someone trying to get their feet wet.
 Lend them a hand.
 Most will never forget it.

 Let every rabbit show be not only for fun, but also a learning experience.
 Expand your knowledge every chance you get.
 "Every person knows something you don't, learn from them"- H. Jackson Brown.